esatefekorkmaz/K-Mod/README.md

 # K-Mod
-Extra admin commands, much basic shop menu and any other extra features for Sven Co-op.
+Extra admin commands, buy menu and any other extra features for Sven Co-op.
 Shared for portfolio.

 Note: Commands from K-Mod are used with Advanced Say Commands by Lt.Ibrahim.
 You have to prefer say commands from chat to use SC-EMod commands.